koinearth/marketsn-livecopy-tz/README.md

 `NFT Contract` - Holds the metadata for the supplychain tracking, ownership and the total no of livecopy NFTs being tracked currently.

 Since the NFTs are core of the tracking, it is necessary to secure the creation and transfer of NFTs using multi-party authorizations.
 For this, each group oracle is configured with all the parties involved in the supplychain network.
-Only after reaching a minimum threshold no. of authorizations, creation of a new NFT or transfer of existing livecopy NFT is carried out via smart contracts.
+Only after reaching a minimum threshold no. of authorizations, creation of a new NFT or transfer of existing livecopy NFT is carried out via group oracle smart contract.

 ## 1. Contracts